gwen001/DataExtractor/README.md

 - clone this repository
 - in the Extender tab, click the button `Add`
 - set `Extension type` to `Python`
-- browse to the cloned folder and select `DataExtractor.py` as the "Extension file"
+- browse to the cloned folder and select `DataExtractor.py` as the `Extension file`

 The extension should load and is now ready to perform a passive scan.

 ## Help

-- A single click on any "Apply changes" button will save all your settings
+- A single click on any `Apply changes` button will save all your settings

 - Settings / Follow scope rules:
 do not parse out of scope urls as defined in the target scope tab